ericschernoff/Backblaze-B2V2Client/README.md

 ## b2\_bucket\_maker

 Creates a new bucket in your B2 account, given the name for the new bucket.
-The bucket type will be set to 'allPrivate'.
+The bucket type will be set to 'allPrivate',

-Will retrieve the new bucket's ID into:
+Will place the new bucket's ID into:

         $b2client->{buckets}{$bucket_name}{bucket_id}